The small and relaxed Azura Selous is set on the bank of the Ruaha River.

 Generally recommended for children: Yes.
-Azura is the only camp in Selous to accept those aged six to eleven.
+Azura is one of the only camp in Selous to accept those aged six to eleven.
 However, as with all safari camps, we would recommend Amara only for mature children with an interest in wildlife – but the extensive kids club and large pool would make it a good option for families.

 Notes: Children should be supervised by their parents at all times, especially by the river and by the pool.

 Power supply: Mains Electricity

 Communications: There are radios in the rooms to contact the main area for room service.
 WiFi is available in the main area.